 Last but not least, if you’ve had enough of the sea and the sun, you can visit Suoi Tranh Waterfall.
 Although it is not very high, this 4-meter waterfall is located in a lovely spot surrounded by lush rainforest, caves, and rock pools.
 It’s an easy 10 to 15-minute walk to reach the waterfalls from the main entrance.

-For those who love hikes, you can walk a bit further past the waterfall, around 15 kilometres and you will reach Hang Doi (Grotto of Bats) which is a cave formation only 200 metres in height with stalactites.
+For those who love hikes, you can walk a bit further past the waterfall, around 15 kilometers and you will reach Hang Doi (Grotto of Bats) which is a cave formation only 200 meters in height with stalactites.
 The entry to the waterfall is 5000 Vietnamese Dong.